 Black Molly Suitable Tank Mates

 Black Molly fish are a peaceful, community fish who will happily live with almost any other peaceful, community fish.
-Some of the fish we have sucessfully kept with our Black Mollies are Guppies, Danios, Tetras, other Mollies, Swordtails, Gouramis, Platies and even female Betta fish.
+Some of the fish we have successfully kept with our Black Mollies are Guppies, Danios, Tetras, other Mollies, Swordtails, Gouramis, Platies and even female betta fish.